Welcome to the OX5 Aviation Pioneers

 The OX5 Aviation Pioneers club was organized in June, 1955 in Latrobe, Pa for the purposes of honoring aviation pioneers associated with the OX5 Engine and ‘educating the public on matters of aeronautics’.
 We remain dedicated to the preservation of early aviation history and memorabilia with membership open to persons of like interests.

-The reunions attract much attention as many members travel from all parts of the country to gather and renew old acquaintances and relive the golden days of yore.
+The reunions attract much attention as members travel from all parts of the country to gather and renew old acquaintances and relive the golden days of yore.

 You do not have to be a pilot or mechanic to join our organization.